International Business Travel Tips and Advice

 A versatile lounge pass membership, like Priority Pass, gives you access to a calm environment.
 The lounges also offer easy internet, snacks, and – in some cases – hot showers, nap rooms, and a full meal buffet.

-A monthly audiobook subscription, like the kind offered by Audible, is a great tool to help you catch up on business books and fun reading as well.
+A monthly audiobook subscription, like the kind offered by Audible, is a great tool to help you catch up on business books and fun reading.

-And if you can master the art of carry-on packing, you’ll end up spending more time at your intended destination instead of the airport.
+And if you can master the art of carry-on packing, you’ll spend more time at your intended destination instead of the airport.
 That’s not just because you’ll never be stuck at the luggage carousel again.
-It’s also because passengers without checked luggage are rescheduled with ease when there are airline troubles.
+It’s also because passengers without checked luggage are easily rescheduled when there are airline troubles.
 Meanwhile, those who have to retrieve their suitcases from a grounded aircraft may miss out on alternative transportation options.

 Make Your Hotel Room Your Own

 Don’t forget about the hotel staff when it comes to travel advice.
-They’re the best people to turn to when it comes to pizza, sandwich shop, and wine bar recommendations.
-After all, they too work unusual hours and need snacks close to the hotel!
+They’re the best people to ask about local pizza, sandwich shops, and wine bar recommendations.
+After all, they also work unusual hours and need snacks close to the hotel!

 Internet Access for Business Travelers

 For business travelers, slow, inconsistent internet is a misery.
 But no internet at all – that’s a disaster.
-And of course, connections always seem to die when you decide to make last minute changes to your presentation!
+And, of course, connections always seem to die when you decide to make last-minute changes to your presentation!
 To prevent internet disasters, be proactive.
-Consider purchasing a travel-sized WiFi booster to improve shaky connections.
-Research backup internet options, like nearby coffee shops, libraries, and even other hotel lobbies.
-A monthly membership to a hot spot program like Boingo will greatly enhance the number of networks you’re able to connect to.
+Consider purchasing a travel-sized WiFi booster to improve shaky connections—research backup internet options, like nearby coffee shops, libraries, and other hotel lobbies.
+A monthly membership to a hot spot program like Boingo will greatly enhance the number of networks you can connect to.
 A virtual private network like those from Freedome keeps computers and phones safe when you’re hunkered down and trying to connect in public spaces.
 And a small power bar like those made by Belkin will keep you from tearing apart your room in search of extra plugs.

 Business Travel Insurance

 You will want to have a good business travel insurance plan in place for your business trip abroad.
-There are a variety of plans so take your time and do some research.
-We have a specific article discussing the variety of plans available with advice on how to choose the right one for your situation.
+There are a variety of travel insurance plans, so take your time and do some research.
+We have a specific article discussing the variety of plans available with advice on choosing the right one for your situation.